Refer to the guide Setting up and getting started.

 The Model component,

-• stores the currently 'selected' Person objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable ObservableList<Person> that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+Person objects (which are contained in a UniquePersonList object).Person objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable ObservableList<Person> that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.UserPref object that represents the user’s preferences.
+This is exposed to the outside as a ReadOnlyUserPref objects.Model represents data entities of the domain, they should make sense on their own without depending on other components)API : Storage.java

 The Storage component,

-• inherits from both AddressBookStorage and UserPrefStorage, which means it can be treated as either one (if only the functionality of only one is needed).
+AddressBookStorage and UserPrefStorage, which means it can be treated as either one (if only the functionality of only one is needed).Model component (because the Storage component's job is to save/retrieve objects that belong to the Model)Classes used by multiple components are in the seedu.address.commons package.

 This section describes some noteworthy details on how certain features are implemented.